Newhall Pass interchange

-The Newhall Pass interchange (officially Clarence Wayne Dean Memorial Interchange) is a highway interchange at Newhall Pass in Southern California, United States.
-It is south of the city of Santa Clarita and north of the Los Angeles neighborhoods of Granada Hills and Sylmar.
-It connects Interstate 5 (I-5, Golden State Freeway) with California State Route 14 (SR 14, Antelope Valley Freeway).
-It is officially named in the memory of Los Angeles Police officer Clarence Wayne Dean, who was killed when the interchange collapsed during the 1994 Northridge earthquake.
+The Newhall Pass interchange, officially the Clarence Wayne Dean Memorial Interchange, is a highway interchange at Newhall Pass in Southern California, United States.
+It is located at the northern end of Los Angeles near the neighborhoods of Granada Hills and Sylmar.
+The northern part of the interchange is in an unincorporated area that separates Los Angeles from the city of Santa Clarita to the north.
+The interchange connects Interstate 5 (I-5, Golden State Freeway) with California State Route 14 (SR 14, Antelope Valley Freeway).
+It is officially named in the memory of Los Angeles Police officer Clarence Wayne Dean, who was killed when he was unable to stop before going over a collapsed section of the interchange immediately following the 1994 Northridge earthquake.

 The 5-14 Split, as the interchange is commonly referred to as by locals, is the northernmost of five freeway interchanges on I-5 within a 10 mi stretch.
 From south to north, the freeways that interchange with I-5 include: SR 170 in Sun Valley, SR 118 in Mission Hills, I-405 also in Mission Hills, I-210, in Sylmar, and ultimately the SR 14.

 The interchange is extremely large, and consists of numerous flyover ramps and two tunnels.
 Portions of I-5 in the pass reach up to 21 lanes wide.
 The complex structure combines a directional T-interchange with a collector–distributor bypass.
 The bypass, signed as truck lanes, allows traffic to and from SR 14 to avoid the congested pass summit.
 These truck lanes extend south to the I-210 interchange, and have direct ramps to and from the Foothill Freeway.
 The bypass is the original four-lane freeway, built as U.S. Route 99.